ReVanced/revanced-cli/docs/1_usage.md

 > [!WARNING]
 > Option values are usually typed.
 If you set a value with the wrong type, the patch can fail.
-> Option value types can be seen when listing patches with the option `--with-options`.
+> The value types can be seen when listing patches with the option `--with-options`.
 >
 > Example option values:
 >